 Figure 8.1: HETGS Observation of Capella, Obsid 1318.
-The top panel shows an image of detected events on the ACIS-S detector with the image color indicating the ACIS-determined X-ray energy.
+The top panel shows an image of detected events on the ACIS-S detector with the image color indicating the ACISdetermined X-ray energy.
 The bright zeroth-order image is visible on CCD S3 and includes a trailed image (the vertical frame-transfer streak).
 Diffracted photons are visible forming a shallow "X" pattern; the HEG and MEG spectra are indicated.
 The images are broad due to dither of the spacecraft.
-The middle panel shows an image after the data have been aspect corrected and selections applied to include only valid zeroth and first-order events.
+The middle panel shows an image after the data have been aspect corrected and selections applied to include only valid zeroth and first-order events; note that the Y axis has been flipped from the normal Sky view to match the detector coordinates view in the top panel.
 Finally, the lower panel shows an expanded view of the MEG minus-first-order spectrum with emission lines clearly visible.